Frequently Asked Questions

-Sometimes insurance companies will argue that if chronic pain, joint problems, a bad back, depression, etc. were there before the accident, they were not caused by the accident and ICBC should not pay for them.
+Sometimes insurance companies will argue that if chronic pain, joint problems, a bad back, depression, etc. were there before the accident, they were not caused by the accident and insurance company should not pay for them.

 Often the reality is that, for example, although you may have suffered a bout of depression before the accident, the accident made it worse and has made you more vulnerable to future episodes.
-To the extent pre-accident injuries or symptoms have been “aggravated” in this manner, ICBC is responsible to compensate you.
+To the extent pre-accident injuries or symptoms have been “aggravated” in this manner, an insurance company is responsible to compensate you.
 We will use expert evidence to argue our point if necessary.

 If you have disability benefits at work, your policy should cover this to some degree.

-In addition, ICBC may pay “total temporary disability benefits” toward your wage loss under its “Part 7” coverage.
-Canada Pension Plan also has coverage for people who are unable to work.
-Unfortunately sometimes the application process can be confusing and difficult, and rejections are not uncommon.
+Canada Pension Plan has coverage for people who are unable to work.
+Unfortunately, sometimes the application process can be confusing and difficult, and rejections are not uncommon.
 This can make an already stressful situation even worse.
 We will look over your insurance plan, CPP and your personal situation.
 We will help you claim what is due to you and guide you through the process.
 If you are rejected, we will help you appeal the denial.